FAQ

 How do I set up MCP?

-The MCP server reuses your CLI auth state.
+The MCP server reuses your CLI auth state by default.
 After running debugbundle login, configure your IDE's MCP settings to point to the DebugBundle MCP server.
+Headless or marketplace-managed clients can set DEBUGBUNDLE_MEMBER_TOKEN in the MCP server environment instead.
 See the MCP documentation for details.